bu-cisl/DS-OCT/README.md

 # DS-OCT
-Codebase and dataset for reproducing results in DS-OCT paper
+Codebase for DS model training and testing to reproduce results in DS-OCT paper